liorosenman/flights_project/backend/readme.md

     12. Stored procedures ---
     13. Display fields, not ids --- when creating a flight, id is presented
     14. Remove ticket --- If the flight is full, is_active doesn't change //DONE
-    15. Automatic deactivation of a flight.
+    15. Automatic deactivation of a flight. //TO BE TESTED --- Decorate every relevant api method.
     15. Status of a response.
     16. get_flights_by_parameters --- Only date, without hour
     17. Remove users --- Check again